solidusio/.github/.github/ISSUE_TEMPLATE/new_minor_release.md

 ## Detailed list of steps for the release

 Here are the steps to follow to release a new minor version.

 They are written in the order required to make the process work.
-However, some material required for the release should be prepared before starting with those steps, like the text of the upgrade guide or the [messages](https://github.com/solidusio/solidus/wiki/Templates-for-Release-Messages) to send to the community.
+However, some material necessary for the release should be prepared before starting with those steps, like the text of the upgrade guide or the [messages](https://github.com/solidusio/solidus/wiki/Templates-for-Release-Messages) to send to the community.

 ### Release preparation